zentrx/chat/README.md

 nativefier version of google chat with instructions on how to build.

 # install
-in order to install this, grab the latest release and the exe, and place the exe in ./Google Chat-win32-x64 it's just too big to store on git apparently.
+in order to install this, grab the latest release and the exe, and place the exe in ./chat it's just too big to store on git apparently. the pre-compiled version is windows-x64

 # build
 if you want to build it yourself you'll need nodejs and nativefier installed.